work permit in Netherlands

 Legislative framework

-1. employment contract.
-The first step to obtain a work permit is to have a job offer from an employer registered in the Netherlands.
-The employer must prove that the vacancy cannot be filled by a local or European professional.
+1. Work Contract: The first step is receiving a job offer from an employer registered in the Netherlands.
+The employer must prove that no local or European candidate is available for the vacancy.

 The types of work visas in Netherlands